Welcome to The Coal Hole

 A fascinating past

 Rumour has it, The Coal Hole occupies what was once the coal cellar for the Savoy Hotel!
 In the Victorian era, the pub was a 'song and supper' club where regulars were encouraged to sing comical songs and sentimental ballads.
-Gilbert and Sullivan regularly performed here in Edwardian times, the Shakespearean actor Edmund Keane started the Wolves' Club here for oppressed husbands forbidden to sing in the bath!
+Gilbert and Sullivan regularly performed here in Edwardian times, the Shakespearean actor Edmund Keane started the Wolf Club here for oppressed husbands forbidden to sing in the bath!

 One of a kind